Reliable internet may be something you take for granted, but even the most basic plans represent a financial hardship for low-income households.

 Once on the site, you’ll see a list of devices that need the internet to perform.
 It includes devices to check email, stream 4K content, group video calls and more.

-Hit the + button for each device you use.
-For example, if you have two TVs that stream 4K content, hit the + button twice to represent those devices.
+Hit the plus + button for each device you use.
+For example, if you have two TVs that stream 4K content, hit the plus + button twice to represent those devices.
 Do that for each device that connects to your Wi-Fi and the tool will let you know how much internet speed you need.

 People in rural areas don’t have the luxury of choice compared to urban dwellers.
 Poor connection speeds are more common in sparsely populated areas, and in those cases, a satellite may be the best option.